-A type of Statutory Instrument that brings into force all, or part, of an Act of Parliament at a date later than that of Royal Assent.
+A type of delegated power that can be exercised to bring into force all, or part, of an Act of Parliament at a date later than that of Royal Assent.

 A power to make delegated legislation which is conferred on Ministers (and sometimes other individuals and bodies) in an Act of Parliament.

-The Hansard Society’s 2014 book – the first comprehensive study of the delegated legislation system at Westminster in nearly a century.
+The 2014 Hansard Society book which was the first comprehensive study of the delegated legislation system at Westminster in nearly a century.